SercoSPA/CLEOPE/readme.md

 - `aoi.py`: collects the `http` queries related to geographic search notebook;
 - `buttons.py`: read and write in the `output` folder all the users selections;
 - `empty.py`: function called by `buttons` module to remove files from the `output` directory;
-- `qm.py`: collects the `http` queries related to the product order notebook.
+- `qm.py`: collects the `http` queries related to the product order and download.

 ### Output and resources
 Folders sharing temporary data (i.e. logs) and sample inputs for trial notebooks.